Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 That’s worth restating: When your path to sales and the user’s desire path match, you’ll be positioned for record sales.When your path to sales and the user’s desire path match, you’ll be positioned for record sales.
 Click To Tweet

-Case Studies Related to Identifying Digital Desire Paths
+Case Studies Related to Identifying Online Desire Paths

 Have you ever tried to point something out to someone – something obvious to you – but the other person just couldn’t see it?